MsPries/AI-curriculum/README.md

 In this project, I wanted students to get comfortable learning new material on their own and practice working with image-based data.
 More concretely, I wanted students to be able to both understand and apply [CNNs](https://en.wikipedia.org/wiki/Convolutional_neural_network).

-I direced them to the Digit Recognizer [Kaggle competition](https://www.kaggle.com/c/digit-recognizer/) and had students do a survey of existing techniques, discuss the techniques in class, and then dive into one of their choosing.
+I directed them to the Digit Recognizer [Kaggle competition](https://www.kaggle.com/c/digit-recognizer/) and had students do a survey of existing techniques, discuss the techniques in class, and then dive into one of their choosing.
 Next time, I would point them to [this Kaggle kernel]( https://www.kaggle.com/yassineghouzam/introduction-to-cnn-keras-0-997-top-6), which provides a clear introduction to both the concepts and using keras for the implementation.
 The students also found [this video](https://www.youtube.com/watch?v=cAICT4Al5Ow) helpful.

+This project occupied the odd space between Thanksgiving and winter break -- I may consider moving the style transfer project into this gap (see style transfer notes below).

 ### OpenAI Gym Video Game Agents
 For the student's semester exam project, they were challenged to explore AI programs to complete challenges or compete in the [OpenAI Gym](https://gym.openai.com/).
 You can find the student prompt [here](https://github.com/MsPries/AI-curriculum/blob/master/openai-gym/prompt.md).